 Winning entries:Anything that gains a 'commended' or 'highly commended' distinction cannot be entered into another club competition during the same season.
 Anything that gains a 1st., 2nd., or 3rd., can never be entered into any futureclub competition, which in the spirit of things should be read to include 'cross-media' entries (e.g. the image of 1st. placed print should not be entered into a DPI competition and vice-versa).

 The Competition Upload System is our unique means for you to submit your entries into club competitions.
 The system is used for all media (Prints and DPI) and the specifications for the images to be uploaded are given above.
-The software was designed by us and created for the purpose by past-member James Joyce: it is simple to use and has shown itself to be very robust.
+The software was designed by us, is simple to use and has shown itself to be very robust.
 Instructions for use are almost unnecessary due to the intuitive operation.
-It suffices to say that you MUST confirm each entry when you are invited so to do by the software, and you can be certain that an entry is registered if you are able to see the images when you inspect 'past and present competition entries'.
+You can be certain that an entry is registered if you are able to see the thumbnail images when you inspect the 'view your entries' function'.
 If you experience any difficulties, don't leave it to chance - get in touch with the competition secretary, either personally or by email.
-DO REMEMBER TO PRIORITIZE YOUR ENTRIES BY ADJUSTING THE 'SORT ORDER' FUNCTION!!
+DO REMEMBER TO PRIORITIZE YOUR ENTRIES BY ADJUSTING THE 'PREFERENCE' FUNCTION!!

 Remember - if you're wondering how to manage resizing your images for the upload system, or are fed up with the effort involved with your current method, why not try our resizing utiliy - very simple to use and free to download from here .